Effects of self-avoidance on the packing of stiff rods on ellipsoids: Discussion

-The results presented in this paper show the statistics of self avoiding semi-flexible filaments packed on the surface of ellipsoids.
-We find that geometry plays a significant role in the orientation of the filaments, and that without self avoidance, filaments tend to naturally order along the large dimension of the ellipsoid.
-This result is expected intuitively and support results in \cite{grossman2021packing}.
-Self avoidance adds both energetic and entropic effects that give rise to surprising metastable solutions, and a rich behaviour of filament ordering.
-Most notably, an entropy induced snap-through transition is expected as when varying the ellipsoid's aspect ratio, such entropic effects were described in the packing of DNA inside bacteria \cite{jun2006entropy}.
+The results presented in this paper show the statistics of self-avoiding semi-flexible filaments packed on the surface of ellipsoids, both oblate ($\delta<0$) and prolate ($\delta>0$).
+We find that the geometry plays a significant role in the orientation of the filaments, and that without self-avoidance, filaments tend to naturally order along the large dimension of the ellipsoid.
+This result is expected intuitively and supports the results {derived} in Ref. \cite{grossman2021packing}. {Considering} self-avoidance adds both energetic and entropic {contributions} that give rise to surprising metastable solutions, and a rich behaviour of filament ordering.
+Most notably, an entropy induced snap-through transition is expected when varying the ellipsoid's aspect ratio.
+Such entropic effects were described in the packing of DNA inside bacteria \cite{jun2006entropy}. {In essence, due to self-avoidance, the filaments cannot roll around the equator indefinitely, and at a certain critical (negative) flattening $\delta_c<0$, they pick up a polar configuration.}

-Despite describing the order of the filaments using an order parameter $\sigma$, that fact it is a global, rather than a local, measure means this work lacks a detailed description of the ordering.
-Thus it is hard to compare it to works such as those in \cite{mackintosh1991orientational,lubensky1992orientational,evans1995phase,vitelli2006nematic}.
+Despite describing the order of the filaments using an order parameter $\sigma$, the fact {that} it is a global, rather than a local measure, means that this work lacks a detailed description of the {filament configurations in the ordered phase}.
+Thus, it is hard to compare it to results such as those reported in \cite{mackintosh1991orientational,lubensky1992orientational,evans1995phase,vitelli2006nematic,gerlach2011longest,cerda2005excluded}{, studying the actual configuration of nematic orderings}.
 Nevertheless, an important difference is that the filament length in the system under study here is very long, which stand in contrast to the expected behavior of short segments, the latter should behave similar to nematics.
-Finite length effect were not taken into account here and are likely, at least in low - intermediate densities to play a role, especially, in filaments whose length is comparable to the ellipsoids size.
+Finite-length effect were not taken into account here and are likely, at least in low-to-intermediate densities, to play a role, especially in filaments whose length is comparable to the ellipsoids' size.